pingcap/docs-cn/tools/lightning/errors.md

 1. The table might already have data before.
 These old data can affect the final checksum.

-2. If the table does not have an integer PRIMARY KEY, some rows might be imported repeatedly between checkpoints.
-This is a known bug to be fixed in the next release.

-3. If the remote checksum is 0, which means nothing is imported, it is possible that the cluster is too hot and fails to take in any data.
+2. If the remote checksum is 0, which means nothing is imported, it is possible that the cluster is too hot and fails to take in any data.

-4. If the data is mechanically generated, ensure it respects the constrains of the table:
+3. If the data is mechanically generated, ensure it respects the constrains of the table:

     * `AUTO_INCREMENT` columns need to be positive, and do not contain the value "0".
     * The UNIQUE and PRIMARY KEYs must have no duplicated entries.